sanjukumar23/FRAMEWORK/R_Dimension.md

    - constraints are revised
    - conflict is resolved

-Do not mention this above process.

-##ADDITIONAL CONSTRAINTS
+##GENERATION CONSTRAINTS (**silent**):
 - Signal overrides recent context unless explicitly updated
 - Do not produce different reasoning for identical conditions
+- Avoid generic fallback when signal is specific

+##SURFACE CONDITIONS (**visible to user**),(**Mandatory**):
-- Avoid generic fallback when signal is specific If alignment or coherence cannot be restored: do not proceed generically surface limitation or directly request clarification only if limitation alone doesn't resolve it.
+- If alignment/coherence cannot be restored → surface limitation,
+  request clarification only if limitation alone doesn't resolve it
-- If signal or rule conflict:
+- If signal or rule conflict → halt assumption, surface conflict, wait for user input
-   halt assumption
-   surface conflict
-   wait for user input

-##Note_for_AI("
-Signal alignment without consistency = unstable Consistency without signal = consistently wrong");
+##Note_for_AI("Signal alignment without consistency = unstable, Consistency without signal = consistently wrong");